-But my favourite way of getting started in a language is still an old trick: self-teaching textbooks.
-I then like to follow up by memorising a bunch of words, and then doing exercises in listening, repeating and making my own sentences and mini speeches.
+Our favourite way of getting started in a language is still an old trick: self-teaching textbooks.
+We then like to follow up by memorising a bunch of words, and then doing exercises in listening, repeating and making my own sentences and mini speeches.

 In the beginning, every app is great.
 You go from zero to ten really fast learning new words and phrases at blistering speed thanks to their innovative methodology, engaging interface and intelligent algorithms.
 They’re a great way to learn a new alphabet.
 Then you start to learn basic phrases, like greetings and simple declarations (“The shark is big!” is one I remember learning very early in Duolingo Italian).